 - Check my “daily to-do list” – Depending on how long I took to answer my “Steve Jobs question”, it should be about 6:40a by now.
 One of my favorite work-related habits has been to create a daily to-do list (every night before).
 Finally, it’s time to open up the WordPress Dashboard for my self-hosted website “alegriasmuse“ to make sure everything is running smoothly there.

-- Wake up child with lots of snuggles & tickles – My 7 year-old daughter loves both snuggles and tickles.
+- Wake up child with lots of snuggles & tickles – My (now, in 2017!)
+7 year-old daughter loves both snuggles and tickles.
 These tickles must be mild at first since she’s just waking up but I like to stay in the snuggle phase as long as possible, as this particular habit is one of my favorites.
 I’ll jump into her bed and scoop her into my arms at 7a sharp, then get started on a healthy breakfast.
 Fortunately, her school does uniforms, she showers the night before and we live about ten minutes from her school, so we can make her 8a start time just fine 🙂

 - Eat the Frog! – No I don’t eat frog legs for breakfast!
 “Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day” said Mark Twain in his famous quote, which became a metaphor for advice on how to tackle the day!
 Most people take this to mean “that big article (they) have due at work” or even “that traffic ticket (I’ve) been putting off going to court about”.
 This particular habit is usually work-related for most but I tend to eat the frog that is the biggest thing I need to tackle first thing, professional or otherwise.